telegraphic/ska-sdp-datamodels/docs/src/RASCIL_examples.rst

    examples/notebooks//bandpass-calibration_serial.rst

 In addition, there are other notebooks in examples/notebooks that are not built as part of this documentation.
+In some cases it may be necessary to add the following to the notebook to locate the RASCIL data :code:`%env RASCIL_DATA=~/rascil_data/data`

 Running scripts
 ***************